Need Help? Let's Talk

 The management committee initially started the service from nine houses.
 They are now drawing the attention of global travelers with authentic Nepal.
 They can enjoy staying with the locals and experiencing a typical Nepali lifestyle.

-This Nepal homestay tour allows tourist to apprehend local people and their traditions.
-This place can be very suitable to regard them as if they are in their own home in rural areas.
+This Nepal homestay tour allows tourists to apprehend local people and their traditions.
+It can be very suitable to regard them as if they are in their homes in rural areas.

 Itinerary of Nepal Homestay Tour